LA Judge Award Competition

 - No candidate may compete on more than one occasion.

-- Candidates are nominated through State Baking Associations.
+- Candidates are preferably nominated through an appropriate Baking Association.